2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 with a p > 0.05, indicating no significant difference across the conditions (Figure 2D).

-These results, illustrated in Figure 2, suggest that the impact of EMFs on calcium homeostasis
+These results, illustrated in Figure 2, suggest that the impact of EMFs on calcium (levels)

 is cell type-specific.
-Skin and breast cells were notably affected by EMF exposure and showed
+Skin and breast cells were notably (changed) by EMF exposure and showed

-significant improvements with the application of remediation techniques, while liver and colon
+significant (influences) with the application of remediation techniques, while liver and colon

-cells did not demonstrate significant changes, either with EMF exposure or with the remediation
+cells did not demonstrate significant changes, either with EMF exposure or with the (harmonization) strategies.

 Discussion